postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/using-grpc-request.md

 In the case of bidirectional streaming, the client and the server can communicate with each other asynchronously.

-To invoke a bidirectional streaming method, you can select the method from the **Method selection dropdown** and hit **Invoke**.
+To invoke a bidirectional streaming method, you can select the method from the **Method selection dropdown** and select **Invoke**.
 This puts the request in a ‘Streaming' state and you can start sending messages to the server.
 The server can also respond back freely within the same session.
-Once you’re done, you can hit **End streaming** which will end the session.
+Once you’re done, select **End streaming**, which will end the session.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-grpc-request/bidirectional-streaming.gif" alt="Invoking a bidirectional streaming method">